fthidln/Book-Recommendation-System/README.md

 ## Data Understanding
-![Data Understanding](/Assets/Kaggle.png "Data Understanding") The dataset that used in this project is Smart Pressure Control Prediction, which can be accessed through kaggle [[ 2 ]](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset).
+![Data Understanding](/Assets/Kaggle.png "Data Understanding") The dataset that used in this project is Book Recommendation Dataset, which can be accessed through kaggle [[ 2 ]](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset).
 This dataset consist of 3 csv files, Books.csv (271360 rows with 8 columns), Ratings.csv (1149780 rows with 3 columns), and Users.csv (27885 rows with 3 columns), also has 3 png file which irrelevant in this project.
 The explanation for each column can be seen below:

 For Books.csv, the column are consist of:
 * ISBN = International Standard Book Number of the books inside obtained from Amazon Web Services